Last Updated on June 21, 2022

 For me, I am a pretty disinterested third party, and many times I can sort of somewhat see how a story like this came out of that conversation, but not really.
 And for these professional athletes who are accustomed to having their words mixed and mingled and distorted, who is going to want to talk about something super personal and vulnerable through that medium?
 This ability to communicate their message directly to the public with their own voice, through their own mechanisms, is really key to athletes being comfortable to be vulnerable.

-Bryan: On that same note, just in the last 2 or 3 weeks, I have heard NFL several athletes who gave permission for their stories to be told.
-Jordan Power, the All Pro safety on the Buffalo Bills, and Pro Bowler Maxx Crosby of the Oakland Raiders both publicly shared their personal battles with alcoholism.
-Their ability to talk directly with fans to inspire people out there in a different way is something I do not remember from when I was younger.
-That’s a very positive change, I think.
+On that same note, Jordan Power, the All Pro safety on the Buffalo Bills, and Pro Bowler Maxx Crosby of the Oakland Raiders both publicly shared their personal battles with alcoholism.
+Their ability to talk directly with fans to inspire people out there in a different way is something I do not remember happening in years past.

 Professor Aoyagi: I would add that having worked with several professional franchises, that there’s a very different relationship [between players and their teams] now.
 It is different from league to league, but the NFL it is a management to coach league.
 The players do not have a lot of power.
 They have non-guaranteed contracts, the NBA is probably a little more player-driven, and the MLB is a little more between management and the player’s union.